amritpandey23/Course7_Website/README.md

 # Course 7 - Full Stack Web Development in Python
 ## Training Course by CCPD, NIT Warangal

+### Registration

+[Register here](https://forms.gle/1JvWVWCE19m3THCDA) to enroll yourself to the course.
+Use NITW student mail ID to access the link.

 ### Level

 Beginner to Intermediate